pizofreude/TheCADMan/README.md

 ## Contributing

 We welcome contributions from the community to improve and expand this repository.
 If you would like to contribute, please create a pull request with your changes.
-Before contributing, please review our [Code of Conduct](#code-of-conduct).
+Before contributing, please review our [Contributing](CONTRIBUTING.md).

 ## Code of Conduct